Fees & Process Timeline

 Applications must be complete and must include all information required in this Requirements Checklist and on the application form.
 Incomplete applications may be rejected, or additional information may be requested of the applicant to clarify incomplete application information.

-Applications submitted without full payment or late applications will not be reviewed.
+Neither applications submitted without full payment, nor late applications, will be reviewed.

 Certification is valid for 5 years.
 After 5 years, all certified ecologists will be notified and reminded to apply for re-certification via email, so it is important to keep one’s personal information up to date.

 All certifications are retroactive to June 1 of the year they are reviewed and expire June 30 five years thereafter.

 For more information, please visit the FAQ page.